Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 - Keep powder, dirt, and sand out of the cast or splint.

-- If your child has a cast on his leg, ask when it is safe for him to walk on it.
+- If your child has a leg cast, ask when it is safe for him or her to walk on it.

 - Do not pull out the padding or break off hard edges of the cast.

 - Do not let your child use coat hangers or other sharp objects to scratch the skin under the cast.

 - Take your child for regular checkups as directed.
 Ask your child to tell you when he or she is hurt.
 Regular checkups may catch unknown injuries before they get worse.

 - Have your child do different exercises.
 Your child should not do the same exercises or drills every day.

 - Teach your child to play safely.
 Make sure your child competes with other children of the same size, fitness level, and skill.

 - Have your child rest during sports activities as directed.
 Rest periods are needed during sports training.
 If your child is injured, he or she may need to avoid contact sports for 4 to 6 months to prevent another injury.

 Follow up with your child's doctor as directed: